HomeDirectoriesDominating the Google Maps Pack: A US Business Guide to GBP Optimization

 • Follow up to see if the issue can be resolved

-When responding to positive reviews:
+When you respond to positive reviews:

 • Thank the customer by name